tumelo-maja/pizza_order_cli/README.md

 ### Features Left to Implement

+Future releases should use a proper database.
+Currently only order summaries are saved to the google sheet.
+The specific items are not saved i.e. google sheet has only number of drinks and not exactly which drink type e.g Orange Juice.

 ## Project planning
 In this section, we provide all tasks related to project planning for development of the application.
 User stories and business goals are presented in this section